-Scottish and non-UK EU postgraduate students
+Scottish postgraduate students

-Scottish and non-UK EU postgraduate students starting in 2017 can apply for support from the Student Awards Agency Scotland (SAAS).
-The support is in the form of a tuition fee loan and for eligible students a living cost loan.
+Scottish postgraduate students may be able to apply for support from the Student Awards Agency Scotland (SAAS).
+The support is in the form of a tuition fee loan and for eligible students, a living cost loan.
 Find out more about the support and how to apply.